rachanakafle/rachana-made-template/README.md

 Data Collection:
 Pulled datasets COVID-19 Asian and European countries datasets from Kaggle using the Kaggle API.

 Data Loading:
 Loads the pulled datasets into pandas DataFrames.

 Data Transformation & Cleaning:
 Renames columns for the European COVID-19 dataset to make them consistent with the Asian COVID-19 dataset.
 Checking for missing or null values in both datasets and filling them with the mean where values are absent.
-Finally, selects only the relevant columns from both datasets.
+Finally,selects only the relevant columns from both datasets.

 Data Storage:
 Stores the transformed Asian COVID-19 data into an SQLite database named asia_covid.sqlite.
 Similary, Stores the transformed European COVID-19 data into an SQLite database named europe_covid.sqlite